laurenedscientist/BIMFlow_test/README.md

 **Why BIMFlow?**

-Abstract realtime building materials from BIM Models
+** Abstract realtime building materials from BIM Models**

+**BIMFlow enhances sustainability by optimising the use of building materials through real-time analysis of BIM models.** This reduces waste, improves energy efficiency, supports a circular economy, and aids in meeting environmental certification standards.
+Consequently, it contributes to the construction of more eco-friendly and less environmentally impactful buildings.

 **usage**